Photo courtesy of Biflow Systems GmbH

-The second open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
-The call closed on 15th of August 2020.
-The second challenge was about Design and Visualization of NBC algorithms.
+The third open-innovation Bio4Comp Award is for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
+The call deadline is on 17 July 2021.
+The third challenge is about

 All scientists, students or professionals interested in the field of biocomputation.
 Persons employed by partner institutions of Bio4Comp (Lund University, Technische Universität Dresden, Linnaeus University, Molecular Sense Ltd, Bar Ilan University, Fraunhofer Gesellschaft) are excluded from the awards.

 Each person can only get an award once.

 All participants agree that the winning contribution will be published on the project website or an open repository for maximum impact (open innovation), after the announcement of the winner.
 Contributions that do not win can at that point choose to opt out of publication.
 Publication before participating in the contest is possible.

 To participate, please submit a description of your idea (max.
 3 pages) as a pdf-attachment by e-mail to the Innovation System Committee.

 The competition asks for

 a) Applications for network-based computers using bio-molecular agents; or

 b) Applications in the field of diagnostics or lab on a chip devices utilized by molecular motor propelled filaments; or

 c) Applications or application scenarios which are enabled by network-based biocomputation and contribute to biotechnological challenges;